 A super-tight schedule and a public profile at the club where I work.
 But being organized with my nutrition and workout plan helps me stay focused and on track.

-To refuel after a full day of training plus my own workout, I keep two measured scoops of whey isolate protein in my workout bag, and I drink that with water right after my workout.
+To refuel after a full day of training plus my own workout, I keep two measured scoops of whey isolate protein and 25 grams of dextrose (which is a quick-digesting carbohydrate) in my workout bag, and I drink that with water right after my workout.
 That gets me through until I get home.